PlumScum/tinyapp/README.md

 This version of TinyApp displays two stored urls and allows you to search for their long url via their id.

+You can now log in and log out!

 ## More to come